Skip to content

 Do not forget to click on the quit button when finished to stop the Jupyter server and release the resources.
 Note that in the last line of the submission script the job waits for your Jupyter service to finish.

-If you encounter any issues, have a look in the debug output in Jupyter_<job id>.out.
+If you encounter any issues, have a look in the debug output in Jupyter_<job id>.err.
+Generic information about the setup of your system is printed in Jupyter_<job id>.out.

 To access the server, open this file in a browser: